andyfischer/rqe/README.md

-# RQE #
+# RQE - Relational Query Engine #

-Relational query engine

-Zero-dependency library for doing database operations on in-memory data.
+Zero-dependency Javascript library for doing database stuff with in-memory functions and data

 Inspired by relational algebra theory, but the query syntax is not SQL.